IratiEcharri/digital-electronics-2/FinalProject_Luis_Irati/README.md

 # HARDWARE DESCRIPTION
 ## General schematic

-In the schematic below are shown needed conections in order to implement an Analog joy-stick, rotary encoder, Digilent PmodCLP LCD module and Arduino Uno michrocontroller:
+In the schematic below are shown needed conections in order to implement an Analog joy-stick, a rotary encoder, a Digilent PmodCLP LCD module and an Arduino Uno michrocontroller:

 ![General Schematic](https://github.com/IratiEcharri/digital-electronics-2/blob/main/FinalProject_Luis_Irati/Scheme%201.png)